sombek/home-recipes/docs/Chicken-Satay.md

 - 1/2 teaspoon of fish sauce
 - lime juice of 1 lime
 - 1 tablespoon of honey
-- 1 tablespoon of siracha sauce
+- 1 tablespoon of sriracha sauce
 - 2 tablespoons of ground ginger
 - 2 cloves of garlic minced